-Pro Tip: Clicking on the "?" in the upper right corner of each window in all the screens found in both the AP V2 Driver and APCC will immediately jump you to that specific section of the Help Menu!
+Pro Tip: Clicking on the "?" in the upper right corner of each window in all the screens found in both the AP V2 Driver and APCC will immediately jump you to that specific section of the built-in Help system!